IBM/GetStartedJava/README.md

       URI uri;

       if (System.getenv("VCAP_SERVICES") != null) {
-        // When running in Bluemix, the VCAP_SERVICES env var will have the credentials for all bound/connected services
+        // When running IBM Cloud, the VCAP_SERVICES env var will have the credentials for all bound/connected services
         // Parse the VCAP JSON structure looking for redis.
         JsonObject redisCredentials = VCAPHelper.getCloudCredentials("redis");
         if(redisCredentials == null){